 Hi, I’m Adam

-I’m an engineer, inventor, maker, artist, and musician.
+I’m an engineer, inventor, maker, artist, and musician based in London, UK.
 I’m passionate about sound, movement, and interaction with technology.

 My research and creative practice focuses on creating robotic art and inventing/augmenting musical instruments.